JimryYchao/Learn-Programming-CSharp/_01_CSharp 语法参考/06_CSharp 程序构建基块.md

         PrintOrderDetails(sellerName: "Gift Shop", 31, productName: "Red Mug");
         PrintOrderDetails("Gift Shop", orderNum: 31, "Red Mug");

+        // Named arguments behind of positional arguments can be supplied for
+        // the parameters in any order.
+        PrintOrderDetails("Gift Shop", productName: "Red Mug", orderNum: 31);

         // However, mixed arguments are invalid if used out-of-order.
         // The following statements will cause a compiler error.
         // PrintOrderDetails(productName: "Red Mug", 31, "Gift Shop");